These are the classes I currently teach

 VERY IMPORTANT …

-Take Great Photos with your Smartphone
+Take Great Photos with your Smartphone (for both iPhones and Androids)

 The quality of smartphone cameras is improving rapidly.
 In many situations, they work quite well as stand-ins for 35mm cameras.
 Therefore, dragging around a heavy camera, hoping not to miss that great picture opportunity, is no longer necessary.
 A good quality smartphone camera may work almost as well.

 This class is for those interested in producing high-quality images with their smartphone cameras.
-That means learning and understanding the camera controls as well as when and how to use them.
+That means learning and understanding the camera controls, as well as when and how to use them.
 Doing so will put the photographer in better control of their camera.
 And that will mean significantly improved photographs.

 Please note: This class will not cover the taking of selfies.